secnec/ohtu-miniprojekti-2021/README.md

 poetry install
 ```

 Before running the application you must set the database URL and the secret key to something unique for Flask.
 If you do not have a database installed, you can try to use `sqlite://`, which should create a database in-memory.
+Alternatively you can add a file called `.env`, which contains the necessary variables.

 ```bash
 export DATABASE_URL=sqlite://